MariaDB MaxScale is an advanced database proxy, firewall, and query router.

 Implementation of security and traffic controls for database connections and queries

-Maintenance of connection, session, and transaction state on behalf of applications.
+Maintenance of connection state on behalf of applications.

-Adaptive load balancing to optimize the routing of traffic to the fastest database instance based on actual Server load conditions.
+Adaptive query-based load balancing to optimize the routing of traffic to the fastest database instance based on actual server load conditions.

 Hybrid Transactional/Analytical Processing (HTAP) allows applications to combine the benefits of row-based transactional databases with columnar analytical databases through a single interface.

 MariaDB MaxScale is a central component of HTAP: